-Salena Starling
+Salena Starling:

 Understanding the challenges faced by Indigenous individuals

-Salina Starling remembers her first time on stage when as an 11-year-old student at Clifton School in Winnipeg’s West End.
+Salena Starling remembers her first time on stage when as an 11-year-old student at Clifton School in Winnipeg’s West End.
 She felt at home on the stage, knowing she belonged there.
-That sense of belonging was rare for Salina, who was placed into foster care when she was four years old.
+That sense of belonging was rare for Salena, who was placed into foster care when she was four years old.
 She became the third generation of her family taken into a child welfare system that left her disconnected from her family members and Indigenous culture.

-“I don’t have the family I was supposed to know,” said Salina, 19.
+“I don’t have the family I was supposed to know,” said Salena, 19.
 This disconnection left her feeling shame about her Indigenous identity, as she only heard negative aspects in her environment.
 “I didn’t want my skin colour to be used to identify me,” adding that in those first talks she gave, she left that part of her identity out of her story.
 Now while she speaks openly about her Indigenity and the painful consequences of family members’ addictions, it’s with purpose.
 “Thinking of my identity as an obstacle was one of the worst things I’ve done,” she said.
 Now that lived experience is her most valuable asset, lending credibility that doesn’t come from a textbook.
 “Lived experience is experience,” she said.

 “I never got to experience my culture or where my people came from,” she said, adding that reclaiming that part of who she is is part of her journey today.
 “I’m learning through working with other young Indigenous people in the business world,” she said, including Reanna Merasty, an architectural intern at Number Ten Architectural Group and Indspire award winner.